borkshop/kni/MANUAL.md

 probability toward 0 and 12.
 The D&D expression `2d6` is equivalent to
 `1~6 + 1~6 + 2` owing to the vagaries of math.

-I haven't implemented simplified notation for die rolls, favoring the ~ operator initially because it composes better mathematically.
+I haven’t implemented simplified notation for die rolls, favoring the ~ operator initially because it composes better mathematically.

 binary `#` produces the equivalent point on a Hilbert Curve for a coordinate X, Y.